dojo/docs/developer/design/builder.rst

 Profile Basics
 ==============

-A profile is a Javascript object that controls the build application.
-As described above, it is constructed as the aggregate of one or more resources specified on the command line.
-Usually, a profile resource is used as the basis for the aggregate and then augmented by one or more loader configurations and/or CommonJS package.json resources.
+As described above, the profile used for any particular invocation of the build system is constructed as the aggregate of one or more resources specified on the command line.
+Usually, either a profile resource or a loader configuration resource is used as the basis for the aggregate.

 Profile Resources
 -----------------